This topic is mainly focused on properly shipping lithium ion batteries due to shipping regulations, but could also apply to Ni-MH where appropriate.

 - Device application itself and

-- How long is the end product going to be warehoused before use.
+- How long is the end product going to be warehoused before use

 If a battery is going to sit idle for extended periods of time, it is preferable to keep the state of charge at a lower point such as between 30-50%.
 A lower state of charge will help reduce the self-discharging rate as well as lowering the non-recoverable capacity loss that occurs with fully charged batteries which sit for extended periods of time to self-discharge.

 Most products that use re-chargeable batteries will contain an “Instructions For Use” with the device that will state the battery needs to be fully charged prior to first use.
 The answer for charging of lithium ion batteries is not a generic one and involves the understanding of the battery chemistry you choose for your application with the logistics of your product to the consumer.
-It is important, however, to be aware of and observe all specified regulations when shipping lithium ion batteries.
+It is important, however, to be aware of and observe all specified regulations and regulation changes when shipping lithium ion batteries.